American black bear: Dietary habits

-The majority of the American black bear's animal diet consists of insects, such as bees, yellow jackets, ants and their larvae.
+The majority of the animal portion of their diet consists of insects, such as bees, yellow jackets, ants, beetles and their larvae.
 American black bears are also fond of honey and will gnaw through trees if hives are too deeply set into the trunks for them to reach it with their paws.
 Once the hive is breached, the bears will scrape the honeycombs together with their paws and eat them, regardless of stings from the bees.
-American black bears that live in northern coastal regions (especially the Pacific Coast) will fish for salmon during the night, as their black fur is easily spotted by salmon in the daytime.
+Bears that live in northern coastal regions (especially the Pacific Coast) will fish for salmon during the night, as their black fur is easily spotted by salmon in the daytime.
 Other bears, such as the white-furred Kermode bears of the islands of western Canada, have a 30% greater success rate in catching salmon than their black-furred counterparts.
 Other fish, including suckers, trout and catfish, are readily caught whenever possible.
 Although American black bears do not often engage in active predation of other large animals for much of the year, the species will regularly prey on mule and white-tailed deer fawns in spring, given the opportunity.
 Bears may catch the scent of hiding fawns when foraging for something else and then sniff them out and pounce on them.
-As the fawns reach 10 days of age, they can outmaneuver the bears and their scent is soon ignored until the next year.
+As the fawns reach 10 days of age, they can outmaneuver the bears, and their scent is soon ignored until the next year.
 American black bears have also been recorded similarly preying on elk calves in Idaho and moose calves in Alaska.